python/cpython/Doc/library/configparser.rst

 .. method:: ConfigParser.get(section, option[, raw[, vars]])

    Get an *option* value for the named *section*.
+If *vars* is provided, it must be a dictionary.
+The *option* is looked up in *vars* (if provided), *section*, and in *defaults* in that order.

-All the ``'%'`` interpolations are expanded in the return values, based on the defaults passed into the constructor, as well as the options *vars* provided, unless the *raw* argument is true.
+   All the ``'%'`` interpolations are expanded in the return values, unless the *raw* argument is true.
+Values for interpolation keys are looked up in the same manner as the option.

 .. method:: ConfigParser.items(section[, raw[, vars]])